themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 Knowing the true place of hormonal contraceptives in the treatment of endometriosis is imperative for a patient.
 Most providers will offer, mention, or suggest using hormonal suppression as treatment option but few are educated on the risks, side effects, and limitations of these options.
 Many providers will inaccurately present oral contraceptives as a targeted "treatment" for the disease mechanism and fail to inform us it is only providing symptomatic suppression that can allow the disease to progress.
 A doctor should not believe all hormonal contraceptives work equally to manage the disease.
 Endo specialists agree hormonal contraceptives do not treat the disease, but can at times manage the symptoms until proper intervention or relief can be attained.
 An eye opening review and one I mention to all of my doctors is [Hormonal Contraception in Women with Endometriosis: a Systematic Review](https://www.ncbi.nlm.nih.gov/pubmed/30664383).
 The authors found,

 > Combined hormonal contraceptives and progestin-only contraceptives are effective for the relief of endometriosis-related dysmenorrhoea, pelvic pain and dyspareunia, and improve Quality of Life.
 Some combined oral contraceptives decreased the risk of disease recurrence after conservative surgery, but progestin-only contraceptives did not.
 There is insufficient evidence, however, to reach definitive conclusions about the overall superiority of any particular hormonal contraceptive.

 This means certain hormonal contraceptives work to relieve symptoms but have no impact on the disease progression and should not be used to target endometriosis itself.
 Some combined oral contraceptives may decrease the recurrence of disease after surgery, but does not mean they provide this effect alone.
 As [The Cochrane Library](https://www.cochrane.org/CD003678/MENSTR_there-is-no-evidence-that-hormonal-suppression-either-before-or-after-surgery-for-endometriosis-is-associated-with-a-benefit) found,

 > There was no evidence of benefit for post-surgical hormonal suppression of endometriosis compared to surgery alone for the outcomes of pain, disease recurrence or pregnancy rates (RR 0.84, 95% CI 0.59 to 1.18).

-\
 The article [Continuous Amenorrhea May Be Insufficient to Stop the Progression of Colorectal Endometriosis](https://www.jmig.org/article/S1553-4650(16)30047-4/abstract) provides similar insights into the use of hormonal contraception for disease management.
-It "demonstrates the obvious progression of deep rectal endometriosis despite 4 years of continuous hormonal therapy."
+It demonstrates the obvious progression of deep rectal endometriosis despite 4 years of continuous hormonal therapy.

-Hormonal contraceptives can cause intolerable, significantly negative side effects including stroke, Chron's Disease, and certain cancers.
+Hormonal contraceptives can cause intolerable, significantly negative side effects including [stroke](https://www.ahajournals.org/doi/full/10.1161/STROKEAHA.117.020084), [Chron's Disease](https://gut.bmj.com/content/45/2/165), and certain [cancers](https://www.npr.org/sections/health-shots/2017/12/06/568836583/even-low-dose-contraceptives-slightly-increase-breast-cancer-risk-study-finds).
 Side effects can last long after cessation of the medication.
-For a deeper dive into the benefits and side effects of hormonal contraceptives, I would again suggest[ Dr. Jolene Brighten](https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/) and [Dr. Laura Briden](https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/) as top authorities on hormonal health and hormonal contraceptives.
-Dr. Isabella Wentz's, an expert in thyroid health, touches on this topic in her article, [14 Ways Birth Control Pills Rob Us of Our Health. ](https://thyroidpharmacist.com/articles/14-ways-birth-control-pills-rob-us-of-our-health/) Endopedia.com discusses specific drugs, effectiveness, and side effects on their [site](http://endopaedia.info/treatment7.html).
+For a deeper dive into the benefits and side effects of hormonal contraceptives, I would suggest[ Dr. Jolene Brighten](https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/) and [Dr. Laura Briden](https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/) as top authorities on hormonal health and hormonal contraceptives.
+Dr. Isabella Wentz's, an expert in thyroid health, touches on this topic in her article, [14 Ways Birth Control Pills Rob Us of Our Health. ](https://thyroidpharmacist.com/articles/14-ways-birth-control-pills-rob-us-of-our-health/) For more information, [Endopedia.com](http://endopaedia.info/treatment7.html) discusses specific drugs, effectiveness, and side effects.

-The the newest hormonal medication, Orilissa/Elagolix, has received largely negative reviews.
+The the newest hormonal option, **Orilissa/Elagolix**, has received largely negative reviews.
 For example, [The Institute for Clinical and Economic Review's final report](https://icer-review.org/announcements/elagolix-final-report/) showed limitations in evidence on the long-term safety and effectiveness of Elagolix for Endometriosis.

 > “While elagolix appears to offer short-term clinical benefits in terms of reduced pain and improved quality of life for women living with endometriosis, evidence is not yet sufficient to rule out the possibility that this therapy may pose long-term safety risks for patients,” noted Dan Ollendorf, PhD, ICER’s Chief Scientific Officer. “